You are here

 Political Signs on Residential Properties

 The City of West Linn regulates all temporary signs, such as political signs, on private and public property.
-You do not need to apply for a permit or pay a fee for all political signs.
+You do not need to apply for a permit or pay a fee for political signs.
 The City does not distinguish between political signs, “House for Sale” signs or garage sale signs.
 Temporary signs are all regulated equally.

 How long can they be up for?